 They’re a lot like flakes.
 It’s hard to tell how much you are feeding and they’re extremely dry.

-Some say the freeze-drying process zaps out nutrients anyway.
+Evidence suggests that freeze-drying process zaps out nutrients anyways.

 Others find their fish have more issues with floating due to the air bubbles trapped inside.